yarisvt/tyk-docs/tyk-docs/content/getting-started/tutorials/create-api.md

 To create a file-based API definition is very easy.

-Create a file called `api1.json` and place it in the `/apps` folder of your Tyk Gateway installation (usually in `/var/tyk-gateway`), then add the following:
+Create a file called `api1.json` and place it in the `/apps` folder of your Tyk Gateway installation (usually in `/var/tyk-gateway`), then add the following (this example uses Auth Token authentication):
 ```{.copyWrapper}
 {
   "name": "Test API",